efalken/SportEth/README.md

 ### Python

 Oracles should use Python as opposed to the frontend or Remix, as some amount of automation is necessary to avoid unintentional errors.
 The python files presented can be extended and customized.
+Users need to have the various python packages installed, which you can do using pip install.

 reading contract state data
 - getBettingData.py: Pulls betting contract state data.